GENUINE FAIR ISLE KNITWEAR DESIGNED AND HANDCRAFTED ON FAIR ISLE, SCOTLAND BY ELIZABETH RIDDIFORD.

 "I have been a Fair Isle hand-knitter and hand-spinner since moving to Fair Isle in 1981, having learnt the intricate patterns and techniques of real Fair Isle knitting from experienced local Fair Islanders.
 These skilled and talented ladies included Annie Thomson, Edith and Aggie Stout, all born on Fair Isle in the early 1900s and who, along with their sisters and cousins, had been taught to hand-knit by their mothers and grandmothers at the tender age of 3 or 4 years old in order to help supplement their families’ income.
 The tradition of Fair Isle hand-knitting is still practised and passed on by mothers, grandmothers and great-grandmothers to their daughters on Fair Isle today, although nowadays this is mostly for the pleasure of knitting for family members and friends.

-Whilst enjoying the pleasure and challenges of learning Fair Isle hand-knitting during my early years on Fair Isle, I also fell in love with hand-spinning the beautifully soft pure Fair Isle fleeces which are grown on the island and have long been the proud owner of Spinning Wheel number 45 – a work of art in its own right, hand-crafted by Annie’s husband Stewart Thomson.
+Whilst enjoying the pleasure and challenges of learning Fair Isle hand-knitting during my early years on Fair Isle, I also fell in love with hand-spinning the beautifully soft pure Fair Isle fleeces which are grown on the island and have long been the proud owner of Spinning Wheel number 45 – a work of art in its own right, hand-crafted by Annie’s husband Stewart Thomson. "

-For several years in the 1980s and 1990s, I was kept busy giving hand-spinning and natural dyeing tuition to interested visitors to Fair Isle whilst hand-knitting my homespun into much sought-after all-over hand-spun, hand-knitted Fair Isle jumpers.
-These days knitting and spinning courses for visitors to the Isle are provided by another gifted hand-spinner and hand-knitter, Kathy Coull of Upper Leogh. "
+For several years in the 1980s and 1990s, Elizabeth was kept busy giving hand-spinning and natural dyeing tuition to interested visitors to Fair Isle whilst hand-knitting my homespun into much sought-after all-over hand-spun, hand-knitted Fair Isle jumpers.
+These days knitting and spinning courses for visitors to the Isle are provided by another gifted hand-spinner and hand-knitter, Kathy Coull of Upper Leogh.

 Between 1989 and 2011, Elizabeth was also an active long-term member of Fair Isle Crafts Ltd - a small, workers’ co-operative which was established on the island in 1981 - designing and producing hand-frame knitted and hand-finished garments of recognised highest quality which were sold direct to visitors to Fair Isle from all over the world.